deathdric/infrastructure-setup-scripts/conjur/README.md

 #### Install the conjur client

 We'll use the command line client for tests and policy setup, so let's install it.
-You can find the binaries in the [conjur project on GitHub](https://github.com/cyberark/conjur-cli-go), (go to the releases section and select the binary appropriate to your system.
-For information I used the version 9.1.0 of the command line.
+You can find the binaries in the [conjur project on GitHub](https://github.com/cyberark/conjur-cli-go), (go to the releases section and select the binary appropriate to your system).
+For information, I used the version 9.1.0 of the command line.

 Run the following command (change `https://conjur` to the URL of your conjur host and `deathshadow` to the name of the account you created).